The-FutureX/zoboswap/README.md

 # Description

 ZoboExchange is a decentralized exchange that operates on the Polygon blockchain, which is a layer 2 scaling solution for Ethereum.
 This means that transactions on Zobo Exchange are processed and settled on the Polygon blockchain, providing users with fast and low-cost trading experience.
 ZoboExchange offers a decentralized and trustless platform for users to trade cryptocurrencies, where they have full control over their funds.
-ZoboToken is the native token of ZoboSwap and is used as a means of payment for trading fees.
+ZoboToken is the native token of ZoboExchange and is used as a means of payment for trading fees.

 # Snapshot